Share This :

 Thousands of times a day, worldwide, a child or teenage athlete wakes up on game day with a huge knot in his or her stomach.
-As they go through their pre-game routine, their tension and nervousness build up and their thoughts run wild turning to worry and then anxiety:
+As they go through their pre-game routine, their tension and nervousness build up and their thoughts run wild, turning to worry and then anxiety:

-“I have to play well today.”
+I have to play well today.

-“I must have a good game to make my parents proud.
-They’ve spent so much money and time on me.”
+I must have a good game to make my parents proud.
+They’ve spent so much money and time on me.

-“If I don’t play good today, coach might bench me.”
+If I don’t play well today, coach might bench me.

 I work with young athletes every day and I’m here to tell you that there is already enough pressure and stress on them without parents adding more.
 The pressure on young athletes today, to come through with winning performances, is much greater than previous generations.
 Between their coaches, teammates and the pressure to uphold their ego and self-identification as an athlete in their sport, that’s all they need to learn to prepare for the competitive adult world.

-Unless you’ve got a lazy, unmotivated athlete that really needs to be pushed, parents need to do everything they can to avoid adding more stress and pressure to their athletic kids.
+Parents need to do everything they can to avoid adding more stress and pressure to their athletic kids.

-- Any time a parent offers unsolicited advice about how to perform better
+- Any time a parent offers unsolicited advice about how to perform better.

-- When parents hug, hold and touch their kid in celebration of good performances and withhold doing that after poor performances
+- When parents hug, hold and touch their kid in celebration of good performances and withhold doing that after poor performances.

-- When praise only comes after good performances
+- When praise only comes after good performances.

 Craig Sigl’s work with youth athletes has been featured on NBC TV and ESPN Sports Radio.
 Get his free ebook: “The 10 commandments for a great sports parent” and also a free .mp3 guided visualization to help young athletes perform under pressure by visiting MentalToughnessTrainer.com.